CitrinePiasora/CDSProjectNerds/README.md

-# OSU CLASSY
+# A Cloud Native App that Predicts What Kind of BeatMap an osu!
+BeatMap is!
-A Cloud Native App that predicts and tries to classify the type of beatmap for the game Osu!
+Our cloud native app analyzes a given beatmap from the game osu! and tries to classify them into map "types" based on the data of the map.
+These map types will then be viewable to anyone who visit the site.
+This will be useful for players of the game osu! as osu!'s current site/explorer doesn't classify their maps by playstyle or contents of the beatmap.
+With our app, players are able to find maps based on their preferred map types and avoid maps that they don't enjoy.

 ### Members